walkerjameschris/walkerjameschris.github.io/_posts/2023-06-29-monty-hall.md

 Finally, we determine which is the switch door.
 Because choice and reveal are never the same, there is no need to ensure distinct records here.
-The resulting data is summarized to determine the number of times the contestant would be correct if they stayed versus swapped to a the other door.
+The resulting data is summarized to determine the number of times the contestant would be correct if they stayed versus swapped to the other door.

 Over the 1 million simulations I performed, staying at the same door was correct 334,160 times whereas switching was correct 665,840 times.
 This is